sparkflows/sparkflows-docs/docs/operations/logs/fire-pyspark-logs.rst

 The logs for Fire PySpark engine go into "pyspark.log".

 As an Administrator, the logs can be viewed from UI.
-Once you login with Fire Insights application, you need to go inside ``ADMINISTRATION >> View Server Logs``.
+Once you login with Sparkflows application, you need to go inside ``ADMINISTRATION >> View Server Logs``.

 .. figure:: ../../_assets/operating/operations/fire-pyspark-logs.PNG